Tomasz-Lab/protein-structure-landscape/README.md

     - `dimensionality_reduction.ipynb`: Performs dimensionality reduction on the ProtGPT and BFVD embeddings.
 Also adaptable for other datasets.

 - `plots`
-    - Contains an interactive Sankey diagram (HTML format), referenced in the `Cluster heterogeneity` section of the supplementary materials.
+    - Contains an interactive Sankey diagram (`sankey_diagram.html`), referenced in the `Cluster heterogeneity` section of the supplementary materials as well as interactive version of Figure 6B (`esm_biomes.html`).

-- zconda_environment_setup.info:` Provides instructions for setting up the Python Conda environment required to run the notebooks.
+- `zconda_environment_setup.info`: Provides instructions for setting up the Python Conda environment required to run the notebooks.

 **Note:** To run `embeddings.ipynb` and `dimensionality_reduction.ipynb` you must first download the `embeddings.zip` file from the Figshare data repository (https://dx.doi.org/10.6084/m9.figshare.27203073), unzip it, and place the contents in the `data/` folder.